What are the Top ASX Lithium stocks to Buy?

 What is it?

-Lithium has the highest charge to weight ratio, allowing the world to carry phones with a light lithium ion battery, instead of heavy lead batteries.
+It has the highest charge to weight ratio, allowing the world to carry phones with a light battery, instead of heavy lead batteries.
+Spodumene concentrate is a high purity grade with about 6 percent lithium.
+It is a higher concentrate over brine sources but has a higher extraction cost.

 Battery Grade deposit

-Although Lithium is relatively common, it is rare to find a concentrated lithium deposit.
-Its even rarer to find a battery grade lithium deposit.
-As such, a new lithium project, is a source of excitement for ASX Lithium Investors.
+Although it is relatively common, it is rare to find a concentrated lithium deposit.
+Its even rarer to find a battery grade deposit.
+As such, a new lithium project anywhere, is a source of excitement for ASX share Investors, especially mines with a long life.

 Cars need an effective power source for their weight, which is why, with lithium’s weight to charge ratio, the Lithium ion battery has become the industry standard for electric vehicles.